Review Tool

 - One agreement can be reviewed by only one user at time.

 - The users will always see the latest changes based on previous reviews.

 - The maximum time to review an agreement is 30 minutes to prevent users from locking the file forever.

 - If you spent more than 30 minutes you will need to start it again by going to the main page and selecting the agreement to review it again.

-The Review Tool identifies different types of entities and converts them into markdown variables.
-The first version detects Organization and Person names.
-However we often see invalid or partial matches, and that's why we need to review this information.
+The Review Tool identifies different types of entities and variables.
+However we often see invalid or partial matches, and with the interactive labeling tool we can review and fix this sort of information.

-The picture bellow shows a partial match of an Organization name, the same might happen for Person names:
+The picture below shows a partial match of an Organization name, and the same might happen for Person names:

 In this case the highlighted words should be

 2400 Xenium, so we need to expand the blue selection to improve